Techtonica/curriculum/project-example/week-10/animal-sighting-tracker.md

 - Form to add a new individual
 - Form to add a new species
 - Your form should use HTML input attributes to validate input and make entering data fast and easy

-Note: since this feature list only requires a UI to add a new sighting:

-- the other data can be manually added to the DB (just make sure it's in `db.sql`)
-- Jest test for at least one component
-  - How can you test the creation form?
+- Jest test for at least two component (i.e. How can you test the creation form?)
 - API test for your sightings API (GET, POST/PUT, DELETE)

+Note: since this feature list only requires a UI to add a new sighting, the other data can be hard coded into to the DB for rendering and manipulation (just make sure it's in `db.sql`)

 ### Submission